Tarin Grey is an emerging artist who works and resides in Naarm/Melbourne.

 Tarin obtained a BA Photography from RMIT in 2011, and after spending time as a studio assistant in the UK, she returned to Melbourne and moved into shooting commercial still life.
 Tarin spent a decade working in commercial photography and video, during this period she also spent time working as a stylist, storyboard artist, and a creative in set and props construction.
 In 2023, after becoming a mother, Tarin decided to pursue her love of painting.

-Tarin is renowned for her evocative use of colour, light, abstract forms, and reductive scapes.
+Tarin is renowned for her reductive scapes, often integrated with figures and rendered with an emotive & vibrant colour palette.
 With a background in photography, Tarin brings a keen eye for composition and an innate understanding of visual storytelling to her work.
 Her observational paintings are often depictions of her everyday suburban surroundings.
-It is through this domestic lens, that Tarin conveys her need to transform the mundane into something more.
+It is through the domestic lens, that Tarin conveys her need to transform the mundane into something more.

 Tarin was recently a finalist in the 2025 Omnia Art Prize.
 She has exhibited in Group Exhibitions across Melbourne.